YounesMakhlouf/simulation-game/INSTALL_AND_USAGE.md

 <details>
 <summary><b>📌 Windows users also need to install WSL (Click to expand)</b></summary>

-We will be using Unix commands across the course, so if you are using Windows, you will need to **install WSL**, which will install a Linux kernel on your Windows machine and allow you to use the Unix commands from our course (this is the recommended way to write software on Windows).
+We will be using Unix commands, so if you are using Windows, you will need to **install WSL**, which will install a Linux kernel on your Windows machine and allow you to use the Unix commands (this is the recommended way to write software on Windows).

 🔗 [Follow this guide to install WSL](https://www.youtube.com/watch?v=YByZ_sOOWsQ).
 </details>

 ## Cloud Services

-Also, the course requires access to these cloud services.
+Also, the project requires access to these cloud services.
 The authentication to these services is done by adding the corresponding environment variables to the `.env` file:

 | Service | Purpose | Cost | Environment Variable | Setup Guide | Starting with Module |
 |---------|---------|------|---------------------|-------------| ---------------------|